- What is Engagement Scholarship?

 Nomination Procedures and Process

 The Engagement Scholarship Consortium’s Awards Program provides institutional recognition of excellence in engaged scholarship.
 Open to all institutions of higher education, the Awards Program was announced in September 2017 at the ESC Annual Conference hosted by Auburn University and ESC members in the Southern region.
 Awards of excellence of engaged scholarship will recognize exemplary institutional programs in five categories: Student, Faculty, Community Partner, Distinguished Engaged Scholar, and Institutional Leadership.
 The Distinguished Engaged Scholar Award is named the Hiram E. Fitzgerald Distinguished Engaged Scholar Award in honor of Hiram “Hi” Fitzgerald, University Distinguished Professor at Michigan State University, who served as president of ESC and its predecessor, the National Outreach Scholarship Conference.
-The Institutional Leadership Award is named the Ryan, Moser, Reilly Award recognizing leaders from Pennsylvania State University, Ohio State University, and University of Wisconsin-Extension for their significant contributions to the inaugural meeting of the National Outreach Scholarship Conference.*
+The Institutional Leadership Award is named the Ryan, Moser, Reilly Award recognizing leaders from Pennsylvania State University, Ohio State University, and University of Wisconsin - Extension for their significant contributions to the inaugural meeting of the National Outreach Scholarship Conference.
+Please note: ESC will begin accepting nominations for these two categories (Institutional Leadership and Distinguished Engaged Scholar) in 2021.

-Nominations will be accepted through submission forms provided below from January 7 – March 1, 2019.
-Deadline for electronic submissions is March 1, 2019.
-Award recipients will be notified by May 1, 2019.
+Nominations will be accepted through submission forms provided below from January 21 – April 3, 2020.
+The extended deadline for electronic submissions is April 3, 2020.
+Award recipients will be notified by May 2, 2020.

 Nominations for the categories of Student, Faculty, and Community Partner will include: